RSE-Midlands/rse-midlands.github.io/content/docs/event-20th-april-2026.md

 Thanks to generous funding from the Society of Research Software Engineering's [Events and Initiatives Grant](https://society-rse.org/policy-for-socrse-events-and-initiatives-grant/), we were able to offer support to help cover travel expenses where these would be a barrier to attendance.
-Attendees were able to request support via the registration form or getting in contact with us.
+Attendees were able to request support via the registration form or by getting in contact with us.